-Prior to joining the team, Rob worked in various investment management roles for ten years and in the not-for-profit sustainable development sector for eight years.
+Previously, Rob worked in various investment management roles for ten years and in the not-for-profit sustainable development sector for eight years.

 Rob holds an MSc in International Strategy & Economics (distinction) from the University of St Andrews as well as a BA (Hons) in Political Science from the University of Natal, South Africa.